American Conservatory Theater: Young Conservatory

 A.C.T.'s Young Conservatory is a theater training program for youth through the ages of 19.
 It was founded by Luanne and Ross Graham in 1971.
-Successive YC directors include Candace Birk, Sharon Newman, Linda Aldrich, and Susan Stauter.
-The program has been led since 1988 by Craig Slaight.
-The Young Conservatory is geared toward performing new works specifically for young actors, and has premiered plays and musicals by playwrights such as Horton Foote and Paul Zindel.
-The conservatory members are also offered roles in the main stage productions, most frequently A Christmas Carol, which is performed every winter.
+Over more than five decades, the Young Conservatory has been led by directors including Candace Birk, Sharon Newman, Linda Aldrich, Susan Stauter, and Craig Slaight.
+Jill MacLean has been the director of the Young Conservatory since 2017.